 Here, the scallion oil is prepared by slowly frying the scallions in low-temperature oil until they turn golden-brown, and the oil is imbued with an irresistible aroma, which permeates your kitchen as well.
 When the stringy noodles are tossed with soy sauce and the scallion oil, they are coasted with a powerful flavor punch, a beautiful golden color, and a marvelous sheen.
 The fried scallions, served as a garnish to the dish, not only add a crisp texture, but also an intriguing mix of smokiness, bitterness, and sweetness.

-As a flavored oil, the scallion oil is great with other savory dishes as well.
+You will have leftover scallion oil from the recipe below.
+Keep it in a glass jar for another use.
+As a flavored oil, scallion oil is great with other savory dishes as well.

 Although I’ve had this simple and humble noodle dish countless times, every time I eat it, it always brings me excitement, joy, and nostalgia…

 1 bunch organic scallions, about 2 oz (60 g)

 1 tablespoon dark soy sauce

 1/4 cup vegetable oil

 - Cut the scallions into 2-inch (5 cm) sections.
 Heat the oil in a wok or skillet over low heat.
 When the oil temperature reaches around 190°F (88 °C), add the scallions.
 Maintain the oil temperature at this level, and slowly fry the scallions until they turn deep golden-brown, about 10 minutes.
 Overheating the oil or overcooking could burn the scallions and make them quite bitter.
 Transfer the scallions (you may need to do this piece by piece as each turns the desired color) to a plate lined with paper towels to drain and cool.
 They will turn crisp as they cool down.